 Students will read extensively, take notes from lectures, listen to taped lectures, describe series of pictures, and refine grammatical structures.
 In addition, students will spontaneously initiate, respond to, and discuss themes related to literature.
-Throughout both semesters of the course, students will learn to develop a main idea in composition and to draw conclusions from what they see. read, or hear.
-All students are required to pay the fee assessed by E.T.S. (unless a fee waiver is granted) and to take the advanced placement examination in May.
+Throughout both semesters of the course, students will learn to develop a main idea in composition and to draw conclusions from what they see, read, or hear.
+All students are required to take the advanced placement examination in May.